HMHS Salta: History

 Built by the French company, Société des Forges et Chantiers de la Mediterranée, at La Seyne-sur-Mer for the Société Générale de Transport Maritime Steam.
-The Salta was chartered by the British Admiralty in February 1915 and converted into a hospital ship.
+Salta was chartered by the British Admiralty in February 1915 and converted to a hospital ship.
 The former liner was painted white with wide green stripes and the insignia of the Red Cross, according to the terms laid down in the Hague Convention of 1894.